 Businesses shouldn’t have to rely on new hires, products, funding or other announcements to produce news.
-A steady drumbeat of contributed content, compelling data, executive interviews and company news are all part of running a holistic, successful media relations program.
-These different types of coverage make up a company’s PR coverage mix.
+A steady drumbeat of the contributed content, compelling data, executive interviews and company news are all part of running a holistic, successful media relations program.
+These different types of coverage make up a SaaS company’s PR coverage mix.

 SaaS brands that fail to focus on coverage mix miss opportunities to reach key stakeholders at important stages of the buyer journey, lose the chance to inject their expertise and messaging into existing conversations and can struggle to gain recognition as a market leader.

 Types of Media Coverage for SaaS Brands

 For SaaS brands looking to improve their coverage mix, there are five key types of coverage that are important to secure: